 - Divino, C. L. & Moore, M. S. (2010).
 Integrating neurobiological findings into psychodynamic therapy training and practice.
 Psychoanalytic Dialogues, 20, 337-355.

-Scott Lines, Ph.D., is a psychoanalyst and forensic psychologist in Berkeley, graduate of PINC, past president of NCSPP, and clinical faculty at CIIS, Access Institute, CPMC, TPI.
+Scott Lines, Ph.D., is psychoanalyst and forensic psychologist in Berkeley, graduate of PINC and Past President of NCSPP.
+He is on the clinical faculty at CIIS, and has previously taught at Access Institute, CPMC, The Psychotherapy Institute.
 Current writing includes malignant narcissism, a memoir of alcoholism in the family, and a musical theater piece on Jim Jones and Jonestown.